PomoTasks25/PomoTasks25.github.io/README.md

         <img src="P.png" alt="Pomodoro Timer App logo">
         <h1>Privacy Policy</h1>
         <h2>Introduction</h2>
         <p>Welcome to the Pomodoro Timer App!
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.
 Please read this policy carefully.
-Ifyou disagree with its terms, please discontinue use of the application immediately.</p>
+If you disagree with its terms, please discontinue use of the application immediately.</p>

         <h2>Data Collection and Use</h2>
         <p>This app only collects data necessary for the payment process and for basic functionality of the application.
 We do not collect personal data outside of this scope.</p>